 Dispatch applications support instant group calling as well as individual calling.
 The dispatcher may stun (turn off) and reactivate a radio, perform Lone Worker monitoring, receive emergency alarms, along with full call recording, logging and playback.

 Learn more about SmartOne Dispatch

 Workers should never assume any call is completely private, especially cell phone users making Wi-Fi or IP-based calls.
 Cell phones are susceptible to spying software that can be installed on the phone to track a phone’s location, give access to full log of all calls sent and received, show text messages, and even listen in on phone calls.

 Two-way radios feature advanced over-the-air encryption that prevents snooping on calls.
 This end-to-encryption protects digital voice calls, data transmission, and streaming video to ensure all business communications stay private and secure.

 Longer Battery Life

-Another advantage of the two-way radio design is battery life.
+Another advantage in the two-way radio design is battery life.
 Cell phones can stay operational for several hours, sometimes all day on a single charge, but this can vary dramatically based on the usage, Wi-Fi connectivity, background apps running on the cell phone, and even screen brightness.